1983 Wimbledon Championships – Women's singles

 Defending champion Martina Navratilova defeated Andrea Jaeger in the final, 6–0, 6–3 to win the ladies' singles tennis title at the 1983 Wimbledon Championships.
 It was her fourth Wimbledon singles title and sixth major singles title overall.
+Navratilova did not lose a set during the tournament.

-Billie Jean King became the major oldest semifinalist in the Open Era at 39 years, 7 months and 9 days old.
-Chris Evert Lloyd's loss in the third round ended her streak of 34 consecutive major semifinals, dating back to the 1971 US Open.
+Billie Jean King became the oldest major semifinalist in the Open Era at 39 years, 7 months and 9 days old.
+Chris Evert Lloyd's loss in the third round ended her streak of 34 consecutive major semifinals, dating back to her major debut at the 1971 US Open, and marked her career first loss at a major before the semifinals.